 What you are motivated to do

-This is your personal desire and motives to do certain activities, get involved with certain situations, interact with different types of people.
-These are the things the “float your boat” as it were.
-We are all built different and so it is logical that there are some situations and characteristics that we will prefer over others.
+These are your personal desire and motives to do certain activities.
+The need to get involved with certain situations, interact with different types of people.
+These are the things that “float your boat” as it were.
+We are all built different.
+So it is logical that there are some situations and characteristics that we will prefer over others.
 More commonly than most, we prefer the things we know and like.
 Why, because they are safe territory and we have a prior level of competence doing them.

 So then, what’s this occupation hobbies mumbo jumbo?

 Well think about the above three things out of balance.
-For example, if you have no desire or motivation to do something at work, then the solution is to develop some discipline to achieve it because it needs to be done.
-Maybe it’s planning it into your diary, or asking someone to support you with it, or simply JFDI.
-Whatever the issue, getting stuff done that needs some effort just requires some good old JFDI.
+All of a sudden, your ability to manage your time better, becomes exponentially harder.
+For example, if you have no desire or motivation to do something at work, then the solution is to develop some discipline.
+Maybe it’s planning it into your diary, or asking someone to support you with it.
+Or simply JFDI.

-So how about, if you lack the knowledge, skills and ability?
-Well that’s relatively easy to deal with through attending training, getting some coaching, shadowing someone more able or reading books, watching videos etc. This is simply about acquiring the knowledge or skills you are lacking to increase your capability.
+How about, if you lack the knowledge, skills and ability?
+Well that’s relatively easy to deal with.
+Attending training, getting some coaching, shadowing someone more able or reading books etc. This is simply about acquiring the knowledge or skills you are lacking to increase your capability.

 So far, this is straightforward don’t ya think?

 It all goes a bit wrong when we get to the “what the company needs us to do” area.
-This is the one, out of all, that causes the most stress and has a knock on affect on the other two areas.
+This is the one, out of all, that causes the most problems.
+It also has a knock on affect on the other two areas.
 So, remember how I told you, there is rarely a guide book or training to prepare you for management.
-Well the reality is that many new managers start their new role doing largely what they did before plus all of the new stuff their role requires.
-Sometimes this is because there is a transition period to replace your old role, or a hand over period whilst a new member of the team becomes familiar.
+Well the reality is that many new managers start their new role doing largely what they did before.
+Plus all of the new stuff their role requires.
+Sometimes this is because there is a transition period to replace your old role.
+Or a hand over period whilst a new member of the team becomes familiar.
 There is nothing wrong with these things because they are temporary in nature.

 The damage occurs when these tasks are no longer temporary and have become your everyday activities.
-As an example, think about a report that you used to produce in your old role, or some data crunching you used to do, or some analysis, or maybe some product management.
-What happens, almost unknowingly, is that we start to tell ourselves that we should provide the answers and solve people’s problems as the manager.
-When someone is not as capable as we think they should be, or they don’t do things to our standard, we whip out the first of our many time management mistakes “it will be quicker for me to do it myself”, before moving onto the second “they don’t do it the same way as I do it” and then finally “I don’t mind doing this activity.
+As an example, think about a report that you used to produce in your old role.
+Some data crunching you used to do, or some analysis.
+Maybe some product management.
+What happens, almost unknowingly, is that we start to tell ourselves that we should provide the answers.
+We should solve people’s problems as the manager.
+When someone is not as capable as we think they should be, or they don’t meet our standards, what happens?
+We whip out the first of our many time management mistakes “it will be quicker for me to do it myself”.
+Then we move onto the second “they don’t do it the same way as I do it”.
+Finally “I don’t mind doing this activity.
 I quite enjoy it”.

 If you find yourself guilty of any of the above behaviour, then you are falling foul of an “occupational hobby”.
-Occupational Hobbies are those activities or situations you get involved in, that the company would say are not within the scope of your role.
-This might be because you should have handed them over to someone else and trained them to do things as needed.
+You need ways to manage your time better.
+Occupational Hobbies are activities, that you shouldn’t be doing.
+Why?
+Because the company would say are not within the scope of your role.
+This might be because you should have handed them over and trained someone else to do them.
 It might be because you just like doing something that is familiar and more enjoyable than other aspects of your role.
 Or it may simply be that you don’t know what to give away and what to keep.

-What I can tell you, is that tackling your occupational hobbies is a guaranteed route to buying yourself more time and space to do what the company needs you to do.
+What I can tell you, is that tackling your occupational hobbies is a guaranteed route to buying yourself more time.
 I estimate that most manages have around 10% of their time sucked up by doing things someone else should be doing.
 Let me give you a couple of examples from real life situations:

-I was working with a guy who had just taken on a new call centre team and was busy shadowing their calls, constantly checking KPIs, managing sickness and absence, amongst a whole bunch of other things.
+I was working with a guy who had just taken on a new call centre team and was busy shadowing their calls.
+He was constantly checking KPIs, managing sickness and absence, amongst a whole bunch of other things.
 When we analysed his workload, I noticed that he was compiling a report with data on the call centre performance.
-When I asked him about it, he said it was something he’d been doing for a long time, since being a call agent himself.
-When I asked why he was still doing it, he said “it doesn’t take me too long and it’s quicker than trying to explain it someone else.
+So I asked him about it, he said it was something he’d been doing for a long time, since being a call agent himself.
+I asked why he was still doing it.
+He said “it doesn’t take me too long and it’s quicker than trying to explain it someone else.
 Plus it has to be right otherwise the senior manager starts shouting at people.

 This is a classic example of someone justifying to themselves why they should continue doing an activity they used to do.
 In almost all situations, it is nothing more than an excuse and an occupational hobby.
 Getting rid of the hobby, requires some short term pain, teaching someone else how to produce the report and to set the standard.
+This would be the right action to help manage your time better.
 Instead, we mask the problem and add more work to our already busy lives.

-Another example involved a lady I was coaching who was stressed and very unhappy with her management role.
+I was coaching someone who was stressed and unhappy with their management role.
 With some activity analysis, I could see she was spending quite a lot of time engaged in phone conversations or what I call “drop ins”.
-This is where someone just turns up to your desk to talk to you.
-When I dug deeper to find out what these calls and drop ins were about, I found a clear occupational hobby.
-You see, she was getting calls from people who used to see her as the “go to” person for answers regarding contractors and processes from her old role.
+Where someone just turns up to your desk to talk.
+When I dug deeper, I found a clear occupational hobby.
+She was getting calls from people who used to see her as the “go to” person for answers regarding aspects of her old role.
 So they would call her up, or pop by to seek advice and answers to issue which were no longer anything to do with her current job.
 The problem; she didn’t like to say no and just wanted to be helpful.
 That’s a recipe for occupation hobbies right there.

-So, my hot tip to get some control back over your time is; know what your occupational hobbies are and work out strategies for removing them.
+My hot tip to get some control back and manage your time better is; know what your occupational hobbies are and work out strategies for removing them.
 I promise you it will make you much more productive on the right things and will do wonders for you own motivation.
 The real trick is genuinely understanding when something is an occupational hobby and not justifying to yourself that it really is something you should be doing, when in fact you shouldn’t.

 The simple test is to ask yourself; “if my senior manager were looking at this activity, would they say it’s my role or someone elses?”.
 If you cannot honestly say it should be part of your role, then you’ve just identified an occupation hobby to get rid of.

-I hope you enjoyed the article, now go start taking back your time!
+I hope you enjoyed this “manage your time better” article, now go start taking back your time!

 Please subscribe to us on facebook, twitter or connect with us through linkedIn for more useful tips.